 To finish out Paris Couture Week, I thought it might be nice to have something that’s not at all intellectual or challenging.
 If as many of you guys go out on Thursday nights as the people in my group of friends, then Friday morning is not the time to be looking at and making sense of Difficult Fashion.
-No no, Friday is the time for obvious things.

 To (very loosely) paraphrase the great Raymond Carver, Jean Paul Gaultier is what we talk about when we talk about couture.
 In a week of shows that have left me at times both dazzled and underwhelmed (Valentino, I’m looking at you), Gaultier showed up just in time to remind us all exactly why we’re here: because only a handful of people on the face of the planet are capable of so masterfully creating clothes that make us dream.

 That’s exactly what we got with this woven, corseted, sombrero’d Mexico-meets-Avatar collection of things that no one could ever wear out into the real world, except for maybe Daphne Guinness and Lady Gaga.
 But the beauty of couture is that no one needs to wear most of it, which unshackles the designers and enables them to create truly resplendent and inspiring clothes-art without the burden of functionality (or the burden of reality, for that matter). (more…)

 I’m…I’m underwhelmed.
 And a little sad, maybe.
 But mostly confused.
 Is this what Valentino Haute Couture is supposed to look like?
 Are they serious?
 I think we’ve been tricked.
 Fooled.
 Bamboozled.